portworx/px-docs/scheduler/kubernetes/install.md

 ## Interactive Tutorial

-Following [this interactive tutorial](https://www.katacoda.com/portworx/scenarios/deploy-px-k8s) to get a high level overview on installing Portworx on Kubernetes.
+Follow [this interactive tutorial](https://www.katacoda.com/portworx/scenarios/deploy-px-k8s) to get a high level overview on installing Portworx on Kubernetes.

 <a name="prereqs-section"></a>
 ## Prerequisites